Looking for a Backyard for Our Tiny House in Orlando

 -Build a good composting system.

--Plant native flowers for the bees and the beauty.
+-Plant native flowers for the bees, butterflies, and the beauty.

 -Build a chicken coop and raise chickens (also optional).

 Timeline.
 I am looking for a period of 2 years.
-I would like to set up by end of January or February 2018 and would likely stay until early 2020.
+I would like to set up by the end of March 2018 and would likely stay until early 2020.

 Utilities.
 The plan is to be living mostly or completely off the grid.
 We would either use minimal or no utilities.
 We would possibly like to use water for the garden.
 For electricity, we might want to have a chest freezer for preserving food and possibly a few things such as an electric dehydrator and blender.
 Although I hope to only use a solar dehydrator and bike blender.